An expert proposes accepting that Medicine “cannot cure everything”, but can accompany the entire disease

 He added that together with the purpose of finding new treatments and improving existing ones, as has happened with the scientific development that has occurred as a result of the coronavirus pandemic, care planning must be incorporated.

-Esquerda has stressed that Medicine “will not be able to cure everything”, “but it can always provide support” and address the “fragility and vulnerability of people”, at a time when there will be “longer illnesses, more chronic “due to the increase in life expectancy,” which do not respond to the approach of healing medicine “, but rather to learning to live with them.
+Esquerda has stressed that Medicine “will not be able to cure everything”, “but it can always provide accompaniment” and attend to the “fragility and vulnerability of people”, at a time when there will be “longer illnesses, more chronic “due to the increase in life expectancy,” which do not respond to the approach of healing medicine “, but to learning to live with them.

 TRANSIT BETTER